 The cfDNA increases the possibility of early detection of cancer-associated mutations: during early-stage disease15, the onset of symptoms26 and before cancer diagnosis up to 2 years27.
 As cfDNA is released from multiple tumor regions or foci, its analysis provides a comprehensive view of the tumor genome it represents28.
 Therefore, the cfDNA enables to detect somatic mutations that might have been missed in the tissue samples29.
-Intra-tumor heterogeneity and subclonal mutations can be detected by deep sequencing of genomic regions spanning thousands of bases, hence the analysis of the cfDNA enables to uncover specific molecular subtypes with distinct genomic signatures13.
+As intra-tumor heterogeneity and subclonal mutations can be detected by deep sequencing of genomic regions spanning thousands of bases, hence the analysis of the cfDNA enables to uncover specific molecular subtypes with distinct genomic signatures13.
 To obtain a similar level of information through tissue sample many solid biopsies would have been needed.

 Furthermore, the cfDNA levels in patients with a localized disease such as colon, ovarian, and lung cancer after a surgical treatment and/or chemotherapy, demonstrated to be a powerful prognostic marker for cancer recurrence and treatment outcomes20.
-Moreover, in patients with colon, breast, and lung cancer, analyses of cfDNA from the blood could successfully detect the tumor-specific changes which led to the precise prediction of recurrence several months in advance13.
+Moreover, in patients with colon, breast, and lung cancer, analyses of cfDNA from the blood could successfully detect the tumor-specific changes, which led to the precise prediction of recurrence several months in advance13.
 Furthermore, the treatment resistance markers, such as KRAS mutations in patients with CRC receiving anti-EGFR therapy30; VAFs for genes such as PIK3CA, MED1 or EGFR in patients with breast cancer after the treatment with various therapies31; and EGFR T790M resistance mutation in lung cancer patients treated with EGFR-targeted TKIs32 can also be identified by cfDNA analysis.

 In summary, the cfDNA analysis can be used to identify precise biomarkers in the field of oncology13,33.
 In this protocol, blood samples of 3 glioma patients and 3 healthy controls were processed to obtain genomic DNA from WBCs and cfDNA from the plasma.
-In glioma cancer, mutations in IDH, TERT, ATRX, EGFR and TP53 serves as a diagnostic as well as a prognostic markers that may help in the early diagnosis of glioma tumors, classifying different types of glioma tumors, guiding the accurate treatment for individual patient and understanding the treatment response34,35.
+In glioma cancer, mutations in IDH, TERT, ATRX, EGFR, and TP53 serves as a diagnostic as well as prognostic markers that may help in the early diagnosis of glioma tumors, classifying different types of glioma tumors, guiding the accurate treatment for the individual patient and understanding the treatment response34,35.
 Mutational status of these genes can be identified using blood-derived cfDNA.
-In this manuscript, we present a detailed protocol of of plasma derived cfDNA that has been used for studying mutational changes in glioma cancer12.
+In this manuscript, we present a detailed protocol of plasma-derived cfDNA that has been used for studying mutational changes in glioma cancer12.
 Such cfDNA-based liquid biopsy protocol explained in this article can be used for studying mutational changes in many other types of cancers.
-Moreover, recent study has shown that cfDNA-based liquid biopsy can detect 50 different types of cancers36.
+Moreover, a recent study has shown that cfDNA-based liquid biopsy can detect 50 different types of cancers36.